justinpham2/Image-Classification-Comparison/README.md

   * Optimizer: Adam
   * Hyperparameters: Learning rate = 0.001
   * Training: The model was created Sequentially through keras.
 It was training in Google Colab.
 Data loading and training took 15 minutes for each model, with 20 epochs.

+* Custom Arch: Contains two blocks of convolutions seperated by max-pooling, followed by two-layered DNN.
+ * Loss: Categorical Cross-entropy
+ * Optimizer: Adam
+ * Hyperparameters: Learning rate = 0.001, Dropout = 0.4
+ * Training: The model was created Sequentially through keras.
+It was training in Google Colab.
+Data loading and training took 4 minutes for each model, with 10 epochs and a batch size of 16.

 ### Performance Comparison

 #### AlexNet